/blog/can_protocol

 In high-speed CAN networks, the recommended topology is a main bus line with short stubs.
 Termination is essential: normally, two 120 ohm resistors are required, one at each end of the bus.

-With two correct 120 ohm terminations at the ends, the resistance measured between CAN_H and CAN_L with the network powered off is approximately:
+With two 120-ohm terminations at the ends, the resistance measured between CAN_H and CAN_L with the network powered off is approximately:

 120 ohm || 120 ohm = 60 ohm

-• if we measure around 60 ohm, the terminations are probably correct;
+• if we measure around 60 ohm, two equivalent terminations are probably present;

 • if we measure much more than 60 ohm, a termination may be missing;